 So, how can you stop cannibalism (chickens pecking chickens)?
 The most effective way of stopping this vicious habit is to make it part of your management program.

 Cannibalism among chickens is one of the worst things that every chicken keeper dreads.
 Once a group of birds adopts this vice, stopping it isn’t as easy as you think.

 Once you identify the problem, you can draw a line between the aggressors and their subjects.
-From there, it will be easy to control and subsequently stop cannibalism among your chickens.
+From there, it will be easy to control and stop cannibalism among your chickens.

-One thing you need to know is that within your flock of chickens there is a visible social hierarchy.
+One thing you need to know is that within your flock of chickens, there is a visible social hierarchy.
 This social behavior is commonly referred to as the pecking order.

 What Causes Cannibalism Among Chickens?

 Let’s start by explaining the meaning of cannibalism in chickens.
-Cannibalism is the act of tearing, pecking and consuming tissue, organs, or skin belonging to flock mates.
+Cannibalism is tearing, pecking, and consuming tissue, organs, or skin belonging to flock mates.

-The vice can occur anywhere within the living environment of your chickens.
-Such as cages, aviaries, floor pans, and free-range systems.
+The vice can occur anywhere within the living environment of your chickens, such as cages, aviaries, floor pans, and free-range systems.

 Not all birds are born cannibals.
 As a matter of fact, this is a vice that is acquired or learned from other birds.
 If left unchecked, it can spread rapidly and affect an entire flock.
-Why is the case?
+Why is this the case?